-How do you get a High Risk International Merchant Account?
+How do you get a High-Risk International Merchant Account?

 This means any business considered high-risk, such as international and offshore merchants, have a limited range of potential processors to select from.
 Any provider you approach will take an in-depth look at your business to assess the level of risk your business represents.

-When you complete an application with a provider such as SecureGlobalPay, experts in international merchant accounts will examine your business to determine your suitability.
+When you complete an application with a provider such as SecureGlobalPay, the experts in international merchant accounts will examine your business to determine your suitability.

 There are things you can do to improve your probability of being successfully accepted: